sunflowerit/sfit-timer/README.md

-Therp Timer Chrome app is used to log hours and automatically write them to Odoo Timesheets.
+Hunki Timer Chrome app is used to log hours and automatically write them to Odoo Timesheets.

-It connects to Therp odoo and displays task list.
+It connects to Hunki odoo and displays task list.
 From the list, one can start timer based on the issue, set start and end time of the issue and when stop button is clicked, a new timesheet line record is added to Odoo.

 Features: